 Starry-eyed monster of idealism

-Idealisation is a common pitfall for many of us.
+Idealisation is a common pitfall for many.

-While on this search, we may stumble upon certain individuals who embody a version of self that we aspire to be.
-No sooner are we left memerised by their presence only to find ourselves day dreaming of dancing unicorns sprinkling magical fairy dust on them.
+While on this path, we often stumble upon certain individuals who embody a version of self that we aspire to be.

-We have, at various times, idealised our parents, teachers, lovers, friends and even strangers seeking inspiration as a form of realistic magic.
 However, when we hold these people on a pedestal of unattainable success, we turn ourselves into starving children sitting on the sidelines eagerly waiting to be fed back to existence.

-My first experience of an ideal human was my father.
 Becoming a parent at the age of 50, brought with it a sense of maturity and tenderness that I was lucky to experience, as his only child.
-This didn't last long with his sudden passing around the time I was 15 years old.
+This didn't last long with his sudden demise when I was 14 years old.

 What impact did this have on me?

-A fine line between inspiration and escapism, idealisation can be a form of safety, a protective sheath granting us permission to judge, expect, dismiss and disengage with reality.
+A fine line between inspiration and escapism, idealisation can be a form of safety, a protective sheath granting us permission to judge, dismiss and disengage with reality.

-How much safety can there really be, if the very inspiration we are seeking isn’t grounded in the real world that we wish to experience it in?
+How much safety can there really be if the very inspiration we are seeking isn’t grounded in the real world that we wish to experience it in?

-Inspiration expands to release all attachments, while idealisation contracts creating more attachments.
+Inspiration expands to release all attachments.

 Previous